Embark on an exploration of glucagon vs. insulin—the two crucial hormones that act as the accelerator and brake pedal of your metabolism.

 But, in contrast to T1D, these people have become ‘insulin resistant’.
 Because their fat cells are full, their bodies have become resistant to the effects of insulin.
 So, while they produce enough insulin, their cells are no longer sensitive to its signalling effects that allow glucose into the cell (i.e., its anabolic role), and insulin is no longer effective at holding stored energy back.

-Glucagon alone would be a very effective weight loss drug, other than the diabetic ketoacidosis, muscle loss and extremely high levels of glucose, ketones and free fatty acids in the blood that accompany it (i.e., don’t try this at home)!
+Glucagon alone would be a very effective weight loss drug, except for the diabetic ketoacidosis, muscle loss, and extremely high levels of glucose, ketones, and free fatty acids in the blood that accompany it (i.e., don’t try this at home)!

 For more details on Type 2 Diabetes and insulin resistance, see: